kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 ## Project dependencies

-Up to this point, we have not discussed project dependencies, so now is a good time to examine them.
-We use a `requirements.txt` file to specify a project's dependencies and make it easier for others to run your project.
-This avoids version conflicts by ensuring that you use same Python packages and versions.
+Kedro projects have a `requirements.txt` file to specify their dependencies and enable sharable projects by ensuring consistency across Python packages and versions.

 The generic project template bundles some typical dependencies in `src/requirements.txt`.
 Here's a typical example, although you may find that the version numbers differ slightly depending on your version of Kedro: